Configuring Dynamic Analysis URL Settings

-In the Veracode Platform, you can configure Dynamic Analysis scan settings for each web application URL.
+In the Veracode Platform, you can configure Dynamic Analysis scan settings for each web application or API specification.

 On the Edit Configuration page, provide detailed information about the URL scan.